How To Stay Inspired And Motivated

 Everyone faces their set of challenges in moving forward and finding the energy to keep going so they don’t quit.
 However, a lot of us do go through dealing with things in life, personal and/or professional, that leave us feeling down about ourselves.
 And this ends up with us feeling unsure, unmotivated or uninspired, or even just wanting a break to recharge.

-When I found constant flow again after that dead work phase I talked about in What To Do In Strange Times, I took time to evaluate what happened.
-I realized I had so much excitement about things to come from all the connecting I was doing, that the total disrupt it had on my life is ultimately what led to the depression.
-It started with loss of motivation, and then depression and anxiety.
+When I found constant flow again after the dead work phase I had in 2015, I took time to evaluate what happened.
+I realized that lack of effective attention and connection was cause of the total disrupt it had on my life and is ultimately what led to the depression.
+It started with loss of motivation or inspiration, and then anxiety and depression.

 That what works for me, and that’s why unleashing your creativity through connection will always win.
 It keeps you inspired and motivated to push through in difficult or depressing times.